harsh123-baba/Git-Tutorial/README.md

 ## let's talk about commits now.
-commit is also stored as objects pointes to a tree
+commit is also stored as objects every commit object pointes to a tree
-  -> the object has data of
+- commit object has data of
-     -> author & commiter
+  - Author & commiter
-     -> Date
+  - Date
-     -> Message
+  - Message
-     -> Parent
+  - Parent